 Over time, the iron in steel pipes reacts with oxygen and moisture in the environment to produce an iron oxide layer called rust.
 An additional zinc layer means a lesser chance of a reaction with iron, and the rust must corrode the zinc coating first before it gets to the steel.
 This slows down the process of rusting.
 Hence, galvanized steel pipes can last a long time before needing replacement.

 The longer usage life means that maintenance costs are significantly lower for a galvanized steel plumbing system.
 Moreover, other pipe protection methods are costly as compared to galvanization.

-The durability of a galvanized pipe depends on the thickness of the coated layer.
+A galvanized pipe's durability depends on the coated layer's thickness.
 Check a galvanized coating is effortless and can be done visually without piercing or penetrating the layer.
-The production date of the pipe nipple is clearly visible on the pipe surface, so galvanized steel nipples are available for a fast and easy checkup if there is a problem in the plumbing system.
+The production date of the pipe nipple is visible on the pipe surface, so galvanized steel nipples are available for a fast and easy checkup if there is a problem in the plumbing system.

 While zinc coating is excellent for weather resistance and protection against outside elements, it is not as effective on the internal surface of the pipe.
-This is also due to the fact that the pipe interior is constantly in contact with flowing water or liquid.
+This is also because the pipe interior is constantly in contact with flowing water or liquid.
 This contact with moisture means the internal coating erodes faster than the external layer.
 When the rust eats away, the pipe is no longer leakproof, and water pressure can also break the pipe.

-As soon as galvanized pipes start to corrode, the corrosive elements and lead from the uncovered metal may infiltrate your water supply.
+As soon as galvanized pipes start eroding, the uncovered metal's corrosive elements and lead may infiltrate your water supply.
 This can result in the accumulation of mineral deposits inside the pipes, forming a layer of plaques.
-Eventually, the build-up restricts the water flow in your house, causing water color and quality changes.
+Eventually, the build-up restricts the water flow in your house, causing watercolor and quality changes.